The OpenVRInput plugin / module customizes the action manifest to allow skeletal actions and add missing keys.

 This will cause it to no longer compile against my primary plugin and to act standalone.
 You will also want to remove the reference to it in the OpenInputPlugin.uplugin file.

-This turns on beta input and enables the custom beta input of the new SteamVRInputController shipped with this module (if the official Valve plugin is not active).
+This turns on beta input and enables the custom beta input of the new SteamVRInputController shipped with this module (if the official Valve plugin is not active, if that plugin IS active then leave this false, we won’t be using it anyway).

 The skeletal action names used are below (auto set if the skeletal action name is blank):